Questions?

 Interactive Experience

-What does a peach and a donkey have in common?
+What do a peach and a donkey have in common?
 They both are ways to refer to the buttocks, that piece of anatomy that has folks flocking to the gym, buying special leggings and becoming the focal point of countless bathroom selfies.
 WHY?
-Join us in this activation that is part structured performance and part interactive improvisation that blends dance, storytelling, humor and history as we unpack (pun intended) the current obsession with the gluteus, shed light on historical/problematic fetishization of the black behind, normalize that every body has a booty and (hopefully) understand the need to twerk and the proper technique.
+Join us in this activation that is part structured performance and part interactive improvisation that blends dance, storytelling, humor and history as we unpack (pun intended) the current obsession with the gluteus, shed light on historical fetishization of the black behind, normalize that every body has a booty and (hopefully) understand the need to twerk and the proper technique.
 With a live DJ, projection and a cast acting as performers and facilitators, we will create a unique experience to share the many stories our fannies pack.

 Project Lead: Aysha Upchurch